Mostafa-Ashour/Web-Application-Vulnerabilities/Cross-Site Scripting (XSS)/Lab 1/README.md

 - Firstly, Enter simple input like this `test'"><`, then search for the input in the Source Code.

-  > In order to know which character from those `'"><` are either HTML-Encoded, Stripped, etd.
+  > In order to know which character from those `'"><` are either HTML-Encoded, Stripped, etc.

 - You'll see that these characters `'"><` are displayed and interpreted by the browser normally.
   ![1st Screenshot](./Photos/1.png)